Free admission

 Yahata Aki

-Born in Tokyo in 1985 and raised in Hokkaido.
-Completed an MFA in the Department of Inter-media Art at the Graduate School of Fine Arts, Tokyo University of the Arts.
-In 2020, she established HENKYO.studio in Kyoto City, where she has been based ever since.
-Solo exhibitions include The Earthly Paradise Vol.7 Aki Yahata (gallery αM, 2014) and On this day, a day she wanted to live (HENKYO.studio, 2021).
-Major group exhibitions include Roppongi Crossing (Mori Art Museum, 2010), Journey to the West (Lalit Kala Akademi, 2012), and Landscape for Wavering (Kyoto Art Center, 2019).
+Born in Tokyo in 1985 and raised in Hokkaido, Yahata Aki completed a BFA in 2008 in the Department of Intermedia Art at Tokyo University of the Arts, and then an MFA in 2010 from the same institution’s Graduate School of Fine Arts.
+She is currently based in Kyoto.
+Her solo exhibitions include The Earthly Paradise Vol. 7 Aki Yahata (gallery αM, 2014) and On this day, a day she wanted to live (HENKYO.studio, 2021).
+Her recent group exhibitions include Landscape for Wavering (Kyoto Art Center, 2019) and 7.9 Billion Others―For Every “I” Living on This Planet (Borderless Art Museum NO-MA, 2021).

 - Organizer: City of Kyoto